daniellionel01/parrot/README.md

 Here are some ideas and thoughts on how you might develop this library further:
 * dedicated packages for dependencies that might not be required (f.e. `pog`, `sqlight`)
+* provide way to configure custom decoders for more complex types (f.e. json, geo)

 Contributions are welcomed!